afroisalreadyinu/fedora-provisioning/readme.md

 ## Running

-On a new workstation, you will need to install Ansible and the `ansible.posix` collection:
+On a new workstation, you will need to install Ansible and the package `python3-psutil` through dnf, and the `ansible.posix` collection:

 ```
-sudo dnf install ansible
+sudo dnf install ansible python3-psutil
 ansible-galaxy collection install community.general ansible.posix
 ```